mircealungu/student-projects/thesis-checklist.md

 ## Publish Datasets
 Make sure that the datasets that you used for your work are accessible.
+Making the raw data available is important for transparency and reproducibility.
 A Google spreadsheet is ok; but if possible, uploading it in a GH repository as XLS or CSV increases the chance of that data being available in the future.